NZ restaurant's 'racist menu' sparks anger

 He went on to add: "You find it funny because you haven't been taunted like this for your whole life.
 It's not funny.
 It's just basic."

-Speaking to news outlet The NZ Herald, the restaurant owner Philip Kraal defended the restaurant, saying that "pretty much everyone [sic] of our customers enjoys the written menu as part of their overall experience".
+But restaurant owner Philip Kraal defended his menu in an interview with the NZ Herald.

+"Pretty much everyone [sic] of our customers enjoys the written menu as part of their overall experience," he said.

 However, Mr Kraal said they "appreciate the feedback and are actively considering it".